tari-project/rfcs/src/RFC-0152_EmojiId.md

 ## Goals

 This document describes the specification for Emoji Ids.
-Emoji Ids are encoded node ids used for humans to verify peer node addresses easily.
+Emoji Ids are encoded node ids used for humans to verify peer node addresses easily and for machines to verify that the address is being used in the correct context.

 ## Related Requests for Comment